FishingBowl168/Marketing-Campaign-Analysis/README.md

 ## Models Used:
 Model 1: Linear Regression suggests family size, income, age, and parenthood are key predictors of customer expenditure.

 Model 2: Logistic Regression indicates age and income are significant over other factors.

 Model 3: GBM Regressor shows family size and income are more critical than in Model 2, with better expenditure prediction accuracy.

 Model 4: Hill Climbing focuses on maximizing profits using family size and income, finding optimal points for profit maximization.

 Models 5-7: Clustering (Agglomerative, K-means, DBSCAN) identifies four main target groups and highlights age, income, and family size as proportional to expenditure.
 Agglomerative Clustering, chosen as the best fit, evenly considers all dataset features, making it a suitable expenditure predictor.

 Model 8: Random Forest Classifier identifies features like wine, income, and expenditure as key to impacting accepted promotions.

 Model 9: KNN is useful for customer recommendations on websites, enhancing customer engagement.
-Agglomerative Clustering could be the most suitable for predicting customer features due to its holistic approach in considering all features equally.

 ## Conclusion: